To set the stage for today’s discussion of an adaptation of an adaptation, allow me to discuss China’s Four Great Classical Novels:

 The fight scenes themselves are least adequate, the special effects aren’t great but that’s true of most TV Fantasy, the witty repartee between the characters is great and, much as is the case in Power Rangers, endearingly goofy and dumb, and the acting overall is also quite endearing, the bad guys are all bombastic and wearing ridiculous outfits, the story arc’s kind of a mess, but serves the function of getting the characters from plot point to plot point — in a generally westerly direction.

 It’s clear that The New Legends of Monkey owes its inspiration to cheesy martial arts epics it’s utterly unashamed of that fact.
-It
+It’s not high art, but it’s endearing and very, very amusing.
+Though, again, the lack of definitive resolution to the plot arc and possibility of not getting a third season is pretty frustrating.

 You can find the rest of my recommendations are here.